 Use the berries for making wine, jam, preserves, dye, and cold and flu medicine.
 They are high in antioxidants, vitamin C, and have immune boosting properties.
 Here are more awesome elderberry recipes.

-The stems of the branches can be hollowed out to make flutes and blow pipes, and the mature wood is excellent for woodworking.
+The stems of elder branches can be hollowed out to make flutes and blow pipes, and the mature wood is excellent for woodworking.

 The entire plant can be added to a compost pile, as it speeds decomposition and improves fermentation.